codr7/yolo/README.md

 It quickly became obvious that my leaders and representatives in the organisation had little interest in understanding or solving problems and helping out when it didn't benefit them directly.

-Because of this I informed my manager that I wouldn't be extending my 4 month contract, but that I would still like to fulfill the contract to ease the transition and cause minimal disruption.
+Because of this I informed my manager that I wouldn't be extending my 4 month contract, but that I would still like to fulfill the contract to ease the transition and cause minimal disruption for my team.

 In return for this favor, and as a thank you for the excellent work I'd done thus far; they fired me on the spot.
 Cut my contract short without compensation, causing unnecessary chaos and confusion in the team as well as for people in the organisation depending on our services.